dimitar-ivanov-ivanov/voltpay-writer/README.md

   - There are 5 Kafka brokers to ensure more throughput
   - On startup there will be warmup events for the brokers to ensure no infra issues with Kafka during big loads.
   - The MESSAGE_ID of the messages is the ACCOUNT_ID which ensures transactions for one account are written sequentially so NO race conditions as all of the messages for that ACCOUND_ID go into one partition and processing for a single partition is sequential.
-  - Consumer should Batch consumer and take messages in batches
+  - Consumer should Batch consumer and take messages in batches, the messages will then be grouped by key in Map<Key,List<Value>>
   - We are using custom Serializer/Deserializer that filer out NON-NULL, NON-EMPTY fields to reduce message size.
   - **We COMMIT TO THE DB ONCE WE HAVE PROCESSED THE ENTIRE batch** (remember only for 1 account) this delays processing for some transactions, but it's worth it.
   - Otherwise we'll have to open/close and commit once per message which is expensive if we want huge throughput